 Injectable influenza vaccine precautions — Vaccination may be delayed in children with moderate to severe illness until their symptoms have resolved.
 However, the vaccine does not need to be delayed in children with mild illnesses.

 Neisseria meningitidis (meningococcus) is a bacterium that can cause meningitis and meningococcemia.
 Meningitis is an inflammation of the tissues surrounding the brain and spinal cord that causes symptoms of a stiff and painful neck.
-Meningococcus is the most common cause of bacterial meningitis in the United States.
-Meningococcemia is a serious infection of the bloodstream that can begin with dramatic rash and fever and lead to shock and death (picture 1).
+Meningococcus is the most common cause of bacterial meningitis among children and adolescents in the United States.
+Meningococcemia is a serious infection of the bloodstream that can begin with dramatic rash and fever and lead to shock and death.
 Meningitis and meningococcemia may occur separately or together.

 Meningococcus first infects the lining of the nose and pharynx (wind pipe) and is transmitted from person to person by respiratory secretions (eg, from coughing, sneezing).
 Meningococcal infection is contagious and can spread quickly to close contacts of a person who is infected.
 This includes household members and anyone who kisses or shares toothbrushes or eating utensils.

-The meningococcal vaccines only protect against four of the five common subtypes of meningococcus affecting humans.
+Meningococcal vaccines are available to protect against the five common subtypes of meningococcus affecting humans (subtypes A, C, W135, Y, and B).
 It is possible to become infected with meningococcus despite having received one of these vaccines, although the risk is significantly lower than in someone who is unvaccinated.
-(See "Patient information: Meningitis in children (Beyond the Basics)".)
+(See "Patient education: Meningitis in children (Beyond the Basics)".)

-Timing and dose — Expert groups recommend the meningococcal vaccine for all children age 11 or 12 years and a booster dose at age 16 years.
-Adolescents who receive the first dose of meningococcal vaccine between 13 and 15 years should receive a booster dose between 16 and 18 years of age.
+●Children not at increased risk of meningococcal disease – Expert groups recommend the meningococcal vaccine that protects against types A, C, W135, and Y meningococcal disease for all children age 11 or 12 years and a booster dose at age 16 years.
+Adolescents who receive the first dose of this vaccine between 13 and 15 years should receive a booster dose between 16 and 18 years of age.
 Those who receive the first dose after age 16 years do not need a booster dose.